-Convention Explanation Example UPPERCASE In command formats, words in upper- case bold indicate the names of com- mands, options, statements, and keywords.
-Enter them in either upper- case or lowercase.
-FIX_DISK -HELP italic In command formats, words in lower- case bold italic indicate variables for which you must substitute a suitable value.
-In text and in messages, vari- ables are in non-bold lowercase italic.
-MAKE -DISK pdev The pdev you used is invalid.
-Abbreviations in format statements If a command or option has an ab- breviation, the abbreviation is placed immediately below the full form.
-MIRROR_ON MON Brackets Brackets enclose a list of one or more optional items.
-Choose none, one, or several of these items.
-MAKE [-MINSIZ] -MAXSIZ Braces { } Braces enclose a list of items.
-Choose one and only one of these items. $\mathbf{MOFF} \left\{ \begin{matrix} -SP \\ -SS \end{matrix} \right\}$ Braces within brackets [{}] Braces within brackets enclose a list of items.
-Choose either none or only one of these items; do not choose more than one. $FIX_DISK \begin{bmatrix} -CONVERT_21 \\ -CONVERT_20 \end{bmatrix}$

-Convention Explanation Example Underscore in examples In examples, user input is underscored but system prompts and output are not.
-OK, ADDISK 460 Starting up revision 22.1 disk OK, Ellipsis An ellipsis indicates that you have the option of entering several items of the same kind on the command line.
-SHUTDN pdev-1 [pdev-n] Hyphen - Wherever a hyphen appears as the first character of an option, it is a required part of that option.
-MAKE -DISK Default indicator In a list of options, a bullet indicates the default choice, if one exists.
-If you do not select an option, the system chooses the default option. $\begin{bmatrix} A & \bullet \\ O \\ D \end{bmatrix}$ Subscript A subscript after a number indicates that the number is not in base 10.
-For example, a subscript 8 is used for octal numbers.
-200 8 Key symbol In examples and text, the name of a key enclosed by a rectangle indicates that you press that key.
-Press Return Boldface terms A term in boldface is defined for the first time in the text and is also in- cluded in the Glossary.
-Also used on first mention of an option.
-A pdev is an octal number.
-Use the -INIT option.
+Convention Explanation Example Uppercase In command formats, words in uppercase bold indicate the names of commands, options, statements, and keywords.
+Enter them in either uppercase or lowercase.
+MAKE Italic Variables in command formats, text, or messages are indicated by lower- case italic.
+MAKE -DISK pdev Abbreviations If a command or option has an abbre- viation, the abbreviation is placed immediately below the full form. -DISK_TYPE -DT Brackets Brackets enclose a list of one or more optional items.
+Choose none, one, or several of these items. $LD \begin{bmatrix} -BRIEF \\ -SIZE \end{bmatrix}$ Braces Braces enclose a list of items.
+Choose one and only one of these items.
+CLOSE Braces within brackets Braces within brackets enclose a list of items.
+Choose either none or only one of these items; do not choose more than one.
+BIND [{ pathname options }] Monospace Identifies system output, prompts, messages, and examples. address connected Underscore In examples, user input is under- scored but system prompts and out- put are not.
+OK, ASSIGN DISK Hyphen Wherever a hyphen appears as the first character of an option, it is a required part of that option.
+FIX_DISKFIX Ellipsis An ellipsis indicates that you have the option of entering several items of the same kind on the command line. pdev-l [pdev-n] Subscript A subscript after a number indicates that the number is not in base 10.
+For example, the subscript 8 is used for octal numbers.
+200 8